Modal

 While we support only controlled components, and we encourage you to use them, it is possible to use native form and its functionality inside the modal.
 This might be useful when you need to use native form features like validation, submission, etc.

-from the primary button.
-Then, you need to set form
+onClick from the primary button.
+Then, you need to set form attribute on the

 React.createElement(() => {